 Why is this?
 I’ll admit at first I struggled to make sense of it, but once I came to Adobe and learned that the Omniture guys were just as competitive as Ellison, even with Josh James long gone, I realized it was The Way of the SaaS Universe in many categories.
 But why?

 I think it has to do with a combination of two basic factors: Oligopolies in SaaS and the effectiveness of Dominant Strategy in SaaS.

 First, why are many SaaS categories “Oligopical”?
 In other words, why are there generally just a few leaders that own almost all market share, with perhaps a few scrappy guys behind them?
 I think we all know why SaaS is rarely truly monopolistic — there generally aren’t true market and network effects.
 Just because I use Salesforce, you can still use HubSpot or Pipedrive or maybe NetSuite or Oracle.
-I use Slack, you use Hipchat, or even Yammer, whatever.
+I use Slack, you use Teams, or whatever.
 There isn’t much data exchange.

-But the costs to develop these apps becomes high, and it becomes higher as the markets emerge and in the beginning, often still remain small.
+But the cost to develop these apps becomes high, and it becomes higher as the markets emerge and in the beginning, often still remain small.
 High costs + small market in beginning.
 VC capital can distort this somewhat, by creating ‘room’ for an extra competitor or so — but that’s about it.
 So you end up with room for only a couple of viable competitors, and some very small ones trying for scraps:

 Chart from this PPT.